webdog/hyperledger-hackathon/README.md

 ### Installation
 This installation procedure __assumes you are running Ubuntu 16.04.1__.
 You may use this as a reference if a different OS is used.

 *HINT: You can install Ubuntu in Virtualbox.
+Allocate at least 16GB for the virtual machine.
 After that, make sure you install the Guest Additions and increase the video memory for better performance.*

 Add new GOPATH and PATH variables to `~/.bashrc`
 ```